immersive-web/webxr-test-api/explainer.md

     sequence<FakeXRBoundsPoint> boundsCoodinates;
     // Eye level used for calculating floor-level spaces float eyeLevel = 1.5;
+    // native origin of the viewer
-    // {} defaults to an identity transform FakeXRRigidTransformInit viewerOrigin;
+    // defaults to identity
+    FakeXRRigidTransformInit viewerOrigin;
 };